W.I.T.C.H.: Part VIII: Teach 2^{b} Witch

 The Guardians must find and teach the magical people of Heatherfield how to fully control their new abilities.
 Oracle Yan Lin assisted them by giving them new weapons to help greatly strengthen and magnify their powers and abilities as well as the key to the W.I.T.C.H.
 Van, a special on-the-road-school which houses five magical laboratories connected to each Guardians' elements, personalities, and skills.
 Kandor, a member of the Congregation is sent to be their new bus driver and care-taker.
-Meanwhile, a new enemy is watching their every move: Foreman Takeda the CEO and scientist of Takeshita Inc. Takeda vowed to destroy all magic because he believed that it is responsible for his daughter's illness.
-Mariko, his eldest daughter, discovered the Fast World and her mind now trapped there.
-Takeda enlisted the help of Liam, a mysterious boy that Mariko met in the Fast World and they fell in love, to spy on the Guardians and ordered him to kidnap Will's little brother.
+Meanwhile, a new enemy is watching their every move: Foreman Takeda the CEO and scientist of Takeshita Inc. Takeda vowed to destroy all magic because he believed it to be responsible for his daughter's illness.
+Mariko, his eldest daughter, discovered the Fast World and her mind became trapped there.
+Takeda enlisted the help of Liam, a mysterious boy Mariko met in the Fast World and fell in love with, to spy on the Guardians and ordered him to kidnap Will's little brother.
 Using Liam and William as bait, Takeda lured the Guardians into his lair and used his cold technologies to trap the Guardians into the 'Fast World forever'.
 However, his plan was thwarted by his youngest daughter, Shinobu, who saw her father's cruelty and had him frozen by his own robotic minions.

 While looking for Liam and William in the Fast World, the Guardians encounter the malicious ruler Arkaam, the White Queen, who wished to rule all of the Fast World under her tyranny and possessed a deep desire to kill the Black Queen.
 It is revealed that the identity of the Black Queen is Mariko's conscious and Shinobu's sister.
-In the confusing of their escape, Liam was killed by the White Queen after she stabbed him with her sword.
+In the confusion of their escape, Liam was killed by the White Queen after she stabbed him with her sword.
 Although successful in bringing William back, Will and her friends are horrified that the White Queen and her army had followed them to their world.
-In their last battle, invading White Queen and her army were dissipated by the Guardians' powerful sound frequency.
+In their last battle, the invading White Queen and her army were dissipated by the Guardians' powerful sound frequency.
 After hearing Mariko's accusation and Shinobu's forgiveness, Takeda forgot his vendetta and rejoined his family.